 “No, because he likely saw us fight sometime in a future battle and not tonight.
-He did see me wait for him to strike first, but I’m certain he anticipated me trying to bite him, as is what I usually do to my opponents.
-But tonight, when he struck at me I kicked him in the head.
-While he was stunned, I then bit him in half.”
-Ebur said proudly.
+He did see me wait for him to strike first, but I’m certain he anticipated me trying to bite him, as that is what I usually do to my opponents.
+But tonight, when he struck at me, I kicked him in the head.
+While he was stunned, I then bit him in half,” Ebur recounted proudly.

 “Well, congratulations.
-You won’t have such an easy time with me though.”
-Yarut said while drawing his sword.
+However, you won’t have such an easy time with me,” Yarut said while drawing his sword.
 “It’s time.
 Enough talk, let’s get on with it.”

 They gazed at each other for what felt like a long time.
 Neither one moved.
 Striking first could mean landing a solid blow and impairing the other, but if that first strike missed, there would be an opening for a counter attack.
 Both combatants were very fast and strong, though Yarut was at a disadvantage with his shoulder wound.

-Yarut realized that Gant tore off his own wing not for some masochistic reason, but because he could not fold it in.
-It was obstructing his balance, so he removed it.
+Yarut realized that Gant tore off his own wing not for some masochistic reason but because he could not fold it in; it was obstructing his balance, so he removed it.
 Yarut fell into a fighting stance and waited for Gant to make the first move.
 Gant was fast and had long reach with those sinewy arms that were topped in wicked claws.
 The tackle that Gant had hit Yarut with earlier had forced him to land on the shoulder that Janida had previously pierced with his claw.
 The wound ached and his left arm was getting numb.
 He needed to end this quickly before he lost function of it.
 He didn’t need both arms to wield his sword, but it definitely would help.
-His longsword still rested on the ground a couple metres behind Gant, near the creature’s severed wing.
-He doubted he would be able to beat Gant without it, but the tall fiend stood directly between him and his blade.
-It was a brash move to throw his only weapon, but if he had not injured Gant’s wing the flying fiend would dive-bomb him relentlessly.
+His longsword still rested on the ground a couple meters behind Gant, near the creature’s severed wing.
+He doubted he would be able to beat Gant without it, and the tall fiend stood directly between him and his blade.
+It was a brash move to throw his only weapon, but if he had not injured Gant’s wing, the flying fiend would dive-bomb him relentlessly.